ampas/aces-docs/docs/transform-ids.md

 # Transform IDs and User Names

-ACES transforms, which are provided as CTL files in the reference implementation, shall be assigned both a Transform Identifier (TransformID) and a user-facing name (ACESuserName).
+ACES transforms, which are provided as CTL files in the reference implementation, shall be assigned both a Transform Identifier (`<ACEStransformID>`) and a user-facing name (`<ACESuserName>`).

-## Transform Identifiers (TransformIDs)
+## Transform Identifiers (Transform IDs)
-ACES transforms shall be assigned a Transform Identifier (written as "TransformID") contained in an XML tag of <ACEStransformID> in the file header.
-The TransformID describes the transform and includes versioning information specific to that transform file.
+ACES transforms shall be assigned a Transform Identifier ("Transform ID") contained in an XML tag of <ACEStransformID> in the file header.
+The Transform ID describes the transform and includes versioning information specific to that transform file.

-A TransformID is required metadata in AMF files.
-TransformIDs can also be used for tracking in software implementations that are intended to match the reference ACES transforms, where appropriate, such as in code comments implementing a specific ACES Transform.
+A Transform ID is required metadata in AMF files.
+Transform IDs can also be used for tracking in software implementations that are intended to match the reference ACES transforms, where appropriate, such as in code comments implementing a specific ACES Transform.

-Transform implementations that may be intended to combine a sequence of ACES CTL transforms (e.g. a Color Space Conversion (CSC) + Look Transform (LMT) + Output Transform) should reference each of the relevant ACES TransformIDs in the implementation transform.
+Transform implementations that may be intended to combine a sequence of ACES CTL transforms (e.g. a Color Space Conversion (CSC) + Look Transform (LMT) + Output Transform) should reference each of the relevant ACES Transform IDs in the implementation transform.

 ## String format for Transform Identifiers¶
-The TransformID serves as a unique identifier for a particular release version of an ACES component.
+The Transform ID serves as a unique identifier for a particular release version of an ACES component.
 It includes versioning information relevant to three different attributes:

-* the version of the TransformID specification to which it conforms,
+* the version of the Transform ID specification to which it conforms,
 * the version of the ACES system release with which the transform is compatible, and
 * the version of the individual transform itself.

-TransformIDs are constructed using a set of specified tokens such that it will be more human-readable than a typical Universally Unique Identifier (UUID) but maintain enough structure that intelligent parsing can still be performed.
+Transform IDs are constructed using a set of specified tokens such that it will be more human-readable than a typical Universally Unique Identifier (UUID) but maintain enough structure that intelligent parsing can still be performed.

 In the following definitions, _italics_ represent a changeable placeholder and **boldface** represents a required character or string.
 The allowed substrings for each of the changeable placeholders are described in the following subclauses.
 The substrings shall not contain spaces or periods and shall be limited to the ASCII character set.